pce-devel/huc/doc/hucc/hucc-function-reference.md

 Sets the base '*bank*' and '*addr*' for far memory operations.
 Used in conjunction with far memory functions like `far_load_vram()`, `far_load_bat()`, etc. The `BANK()` operator allows you to read the memory bank of your data.

 `set_far_offset( unsigned int offset, unsigned char data_bank, unsigned char *data_addr );`
-Sets the offset for far memory operations.
+Sets the offset (in bytes) for far memory operations.
 Allows fine-tuning of the far memory pointer.

 **Example:**
 ```c